 Employee retention in the food service industry generally is very low.
 Target employees are in large part young people working in their first jobs while in school or in some other temporary status.
-With that reality in mind, it is Landmark's goal to assist these employees in their goals while establishing a strong core group of employees to provide stability and knowledge.
-For those "transient" employees, Landmark is an employer of choice with a strong reputation for providing excellent training.
+With that reality in mind, it is Landmark's objective to assist these employees in their goals while establishing a strong core group of employees to provide stability and knowledge.
+For its short-term employees, Landmark is an employer of choice with a strong reputation for providing excellent training.
 Landmark's recruiting efforts are driven by both the need to maintain the proper level of staffing for current operations and also to grow according to the strategic plan.
 For example, Landmark is increasing recruitment efforts to support the newer HMR and catering business directions.

 Landmark's systematic Recruiting and Hiring Process is shown in Figure 5.1-3.
-The recruiting process is outsourced to Staffing Solutions, Inc., an HR firm that provides services through the purchasing consortium.
+The recruiting process is outsourced to

+Figure 5.1-3 Recruiting and Hiring Process Staffing Solutions, Inc., an HR firm that provides services through the purchasing consortium.
 They use a process appropriate for restaurants, which includes recruiting at school culinary programs, following up on employee referrals, working with high school counselors, advertising in trade magazines, recruiting from competitors, placing newspaper ads, and advertising at local community centers to ensure a diverse pool of potential employees.